 Metro rail system

-Kanpur Metro is a mass rapid transit system being developed to meet the long-term traffic demand of the city of Kanpur in Uttar Pradesh, India.
+Kanpur Metro is an urban mass rapid transit system (MRTS) being developed to meet the long-term traffic demand of the city of Kanpur, in Uttar Pradesh, India.

 The project is being implemented by Uttar Pradesh Metro Rail Corporation (UPMRC), which was previously known as Lucknow Metro Rail Corporation (LMRC).
 UPMRC is a joint venture between the Government of India and the Government of Uttar Pradesh.